zetxqx/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

   - `lruCapacityPerServer` specifies the capacity of the LRU indexer in number of entries per server (pod).
 If not specified defaults to `31250`

+#### **LoRAAffinityScorer**

+Scores pods based on whether the requested LoRA adapter is already loaded in the pod's HBM, or if the pod is ready to load the LoRA on demand.

+- *Type*: lora-affinity-scorer
+- *Parameters*: none

 #### **MaxScorePicker**

 Picks the pod with the maximum score from the list of candidates.
+This is the default picker plugin if not specified.

 - *Type*: max-score-picker
-- *Parameters*: none
+- *Parameters*:
+  - `maxNumOfEndpoints`: Maximum number of endpoints to pick from the list of candidates, based on the scores of those endpoints.
+If not specified defaults to `1`.

 #### **RandomPicker**

 Picks a random pod from the list of candidates.

 - *Type*: random-picker
-- *Parameters*: none
+- *Parameters*:
+  - `maxNumOfEndpoints`: Maximum number of endpoints to pick from the list of candidates.
+If not specified defaults to `1`.

 #### **KvCacheScorer**